mercer/portable-development-workstations/README.md

 Because a developer shouldn't need hours to set up their development machines.

 ## Requirements
-* I should be able to restore my dev environment withing 5 minutes
+* I should be able to restore my development environment withing 5 minutes
 * I should have a similar ux with a containerized app as with the native app
 * I should be able to access my files
 * I should have a way to save settings and share them with my team mates